Nivaes/ConfigurationFile/README.md

-# DataTestGenerator
+# ConfigurationFile
-Random data generation for testing.
+Read a configuration file.